CMU-313/fall23-nodebb-debugdragons/UserGuide.md

     - Lines 751 - 755: should pin topic for instructor
     - Lines 757 - 761: should unpin topic for instructor

 These additional tests are sufficient for covering the changes we made for the feature because this feature utilizes the privileges that are granted for each user for a given category/topic.
-Therefore, we checked depending on the account (i.e student/instructor or admin/mod/instructor) if privilege was either granted or not based.
+Therefore, we checked depending on the account (i.e student/instructor or admin/mod/instructor) if privilege was either granted or not.

 ## Instructor Commented